NAVIGATION COURSEs FOR RUNNERS

 How fit and experienced do I need to be?

 I have found two fitness guidelines which work well for this course.
-Firstly, that you should be able to complete a flat 5km run (such as your local Park Run) in around 25 minutes.
-Secondly, you should be able to comfortably undertake a hilly 10km trail running route.
+Firstly, that you should be able to complete a flat 5km run (such as your local Park Run) in around 30 minutes.
+Secondly, you should be able to complete a hilly 10km trail running route.

 I emphasize that this is a course all about learning, and no one learns anything if they are on the brink of collapse.
 I'm not going to be beasting you up and down hill reps through rough heather!
 Whilst we will spend a lot of time running as a group, there will also be plenty of exercises where you go off solo or in pairs and adjust your pace accordingly.